MintEngine/mintcraft-nft-gateway/README.md

-# Mintcraft NFT Server
+# Mintcraft NFT Gateway

-NFT metadata building and ipfs publishing server for Mintcraft
+This is a multi-chain general NFT minting and publishing gateway.

 ## Install